Shirishalavudya/M2_EmbSys/Project/1_Requirements/readme.md

 The system consists of mainly three components is a BLUETOOTH module, Arduino microcontroller and relay circuits.WIFI is used as the communication channel between phone and the Arduino microcontroller.

+# SWOT

+# Strength

+1)It is very economic and easy to handle by the user.

+2)It is helpfull to disabled people.

+3)It is very easy to install in office,houses ets.

+# weakness

+1)Arduino is the heart of the circuit ,if controller is damaged the whole system will be interrupted.

 # Requirements:

 # High Level Requirements: